kieker-monitoring/kieker/kieker-documentation/instrumenting-software/Monitoring-Resource-Consumption.rst

 listeners in Java servlet setups.
 Of course it is possible to use other means of injection.
 Feel free to create a probe based on the existing sampler API.
-To create your own probe, you have to create a proper injection setup and use the SigarSamplerFactory to create samplers.
+To create your own probe, you have to create a proper injection setup and use the OshiSamplerFactory to create samplers.

 Manual Setup
 ~~~~~~~~~~~~